Mowag Piranha: Piranha 4×4 IB

-MOWAG Piranha IB 6×6
+Piranha IB 6×6

 The first Piranha prototype ever built was the 6×6 IB in 1972.
 It can be seen as a milestone for the Piranha series due to various technical innovation like (at the time) modern designed drive with independent suspension, compact power unit in the right front and (as an amphibian drive) being powered by two propellers.
 This prototype was demonstrated with different engines and features for potential customers such as the Canadian Army who locally produced them as the AVGP.
 Switzerland sold a license to manufacture this machine to Chile in 1983.
-In the Swiss Army, the Piranha 6×6 is used as an ambulance, C3 command vehicle and, together with the BGM-71 TOW, as a Tank Destroyer.
-The prototype is along with an ambulance Piranha 6×6 on display in the Full Military Museum.
+In the Swiss Army, the Piranha 6×6 is used as an ambulance, C3 command vehicle and, together with the BGM-71 TOW anti-tank missile, as a "tank destroyer".
+The prototype is along with an ambulance Piranha 6×6 on display in the Schweizerisches Militärmuseum Full.

 MOWAG Piranha IIIC 10×10

 With the continuous evolution of the Piranha family due to increasing demands, and the projected development of the Mowag Shark as a heavy weapons carrier, the Piranha design reached the limit of its payload capacity.
 The Piranha 10×10 (built in 1994), was an attempt to expand the payload, using a 5th axle of the same type as used in the smaller Piranha models.
 The Piranha 10×10 was designed as a heavy weapons carrier, but only a small number were built for Sweden as the LIRKA command tank and Kapris radar carrier.
 The Piranha IIIC 10×10 marked an important development from the Piranha IIIC 8×8.
 The Piranha IIIC 10×10 prototype was used in various tests, including in Sweden, and now stands in the Schweizerisches Militärmuseum Full.